-§ 17-218.
+§ 17-222.
 Applicability.
 The provisions of this title shall apply to all elections for any elected office or electoral choice within the state or any political subdivision.
 The provisions of this title shall apply notwithstanding any other provision of law, including any other state law or local law.

-§ 17-220.
+§ 17-224.
 Severability.
 If any provision of this title or its application to any person, political subdivision, or circumstance is held invalid, the invalidity shall not affect other provisions or applications of this title which can be given effect without the invalid provision or application, and to this end the provisions of this title are severable.

 § 5.
-This act shall take effect immediately; provided, however, that sections 17-208 and 17-210 of the election law as added by section four of this act shall take effect three years after it shall have become a law; and provided further, however, that section 17-212 of the election law, as added by section four of this act, shall take effect one year after the attorney general certifies that the office of the attorney 20 general is prepared to execute the duties assigned in section four of this act, if after the expiration of one year the attorney general 22 requires more time to certify that the office of the attorney general is 23 prepared to execute the duties assigned in section four of this act, the 24 attorney general, may, for good cause shown, apply to the governor for such an extension of time.
-The governor may grant or deny an extension 25 26 of up to one year according to his or her discretion.
-The attorney general shall notify the legislative bill drafting commission upon the occurrence of the enactment of the legislation provided for in section four of this act in order that the commission may maintain an accurate 30 and timely effective data base of the official text of the laws of the 31 state of New York in furtherance of effectuating the provisions of 32 section 44 of the legislative law and section 70-b of the public offi-33 cers law.
+This act shall take effect immediately; provided, however, that paragraph (c) of subdivision seven of section 17-206 of the election law as added by section four of this act shall take effect one year after it shall have become a law; and provided further, however, that sections 17-208 and 17-210 of the election law as added by section four of this act shall take effect three years after it shall have become a law; and provided further, however, that section 17-212 of the election law, as added by section four of this act, shall take effect one year after the attorney general certifies that the office of the attorney general is 32 prepared to execute the duties assigned in section four of this act, if after the expiration of one year the attorney general requires more time 34 to certify that the office of the attorney general is prepared to execute the duties assigned in section four of this act, the attorney general, may, for good cause shown, apply to the governor for such an extension of time.
+The governor may grant or deny an extension of up to one year according to his or her discretion.
+The attorney general shall notify the legislative bill drafting commission upon the occurrence of the enactment of the legislation provided for in section four of this act in order that the commission may maintain an accurate and timely effective data base of the official text of the laws of the state of New 43 York in furtherance of effectuating the provisions of section 44 of the 44 legislative law and section 70-b of the public officers law.